CGJennings/se3docs/docs/um-run-script.md

 Because the app window is not made visible, your script can be blocked if you perform an action that opens a *modal dialog*.
 (A modal dialog is one that prevents you from using the rest of the app until the dialog closes.)

-If your script throws an uncaught exception (uncaught error in JavaScript parlance), the app will exit regardless of the value of the `keepAlive` property.
+If your script throws an uncaught exception (uncaught error in JavaScript parlance), the app will exit regardless of the value of `keepAlive` property.
 This is intentional.